-Animal Testing and Research Saves Animals Too
+Animal Research Saves Animals, Too

 Practically all biomedical research with lab animals advances veterinary medicine as well as human medicine.